Hack3dlazy/CTF_UNICON2020/README.md

 >ip.addr = <ip>

-We can see how often the connection home was using sysmon as well.
+We can see how often the connection on average calls home using sysmon as well.

 ![image](https://user-images.githubusercontent.com/61480759/91074233-db7d5000-e601-11ea-822b-6a709ce048b3.png)

+We can locate the jitter by seeing and manually compuiting it using wireshark or you can also get a rough estimate using statistics analysis > sequence numbers